Dhonowlgos

 In Mörenburg, the capital city was besieged and flattened, with its monarchy publicly executed and cannibalized by Wolgos generals.
 The citizens of Mörenburg endured widespread brutality, rape, and mutilation.
 The Wolgos' refusal to take prisoners and their habit of collecting skulls as trophies outraged the Anarians and other observers.

 Controlling the Wolgos proved nearly impossible for Helreich.
 The Wolgos, from the lowest ranks to the highest command, looked down upon all non-Wolgos, leading to frequent conflicts with Helreich command.
-The Hlrike warriors insulted and treated Anarians with disdain, never relinquishing their arrogance.
+The Hlirke warriors insulted and treated Anarians with disdain, never relinquishing their arrogance.
 They resented working alongside humans and often caused intentional friendly fire incidents.

 The tipping point came after the Mörenburgish king and his family were publicly executed and cannibalized by Wolgos generals.
 The devastation left by the Wolgos in the conquered territories caused an outcry for justice from the survivors.
 In 7499, Helreich and its allies had enough.
 Secretly, they conspired to turn against Dhonowlgos, leading to the sudden onset of the Haverist-Wolgos War.